 – Ensure you don’t criticize any ideas during the session – it might hinder others from sharing their thoughts.

-3. Use a brand name generator
+3. Use a business name generator

 4. Compile a long list and shortlist them